-R v T (2016) - Money laundering further to confidence fraud.
+R v T 2016 (Brighton Crown Court) Money laundering further to confidence fraud.

-R v V (2017) - Drugs confiscation for well known MMA sportsman.
+R v V 2017 (St Albans Crown Court) Drugs confiscation for well known MMA sportsman.

-R v K (2016) - VHCC confiscation (led junior).
-Alleged benefit of £12.5 million related to £27 million fraud.
+R v K 2016 (Kingston Crown Court) VHCC confiscation (led junior).
+Alleged benefit of £12.5 million relating to £27 million fraud.
 Further to conviction on an MTIC VAT fraud (contra trading).

 Operation Elveden case.
 Misconduct in Public Office.
 Belmarsh prison officer accused of providing information to a journalist.
-Led by Keir Monteith.
+Led by Keir Monteith QC.
 Appeal proceedings predicated on Article 10 arguments.
-Widely reported in national press.
-Appeal ongoing to ECtHR under consideration.
-A response from the UK Government has been directed by the ECtHR to the appeal grounds lodged (2018).
+Widely reported in the National press.
+Appealed to ECtHR, judgement pending.

 R v Jackson-Mason 1 Cr.
 App.
-R. 6 - Admissibility of expert evidence (suggestibility).
-Ghosh direction.
-Sir Brian Leveson, PQBD.
+R. 6 - Admissibility of expert psychological evidence regarding suggestibility.

-R v Palmer, Gyamfi & Cooke EWCA Crim 1681 (led junior) Shop staffed by UCOs.
+R v Palmer, Gyamfi & Cooke EWCA Crim 1681 (led by Sally O’Neill QC in appeal, junior alone in crown court) Shop staffed by undercover police officers (‘UCO’).
 Abuse (entrapment).
 Disclosure of RIPA 2000 authorisations.
 UCO gave evidence for the appellant after writing a book in which he criticised the operation (Christian Plowman, Crossing the Line, Mainstream Publishing, 2013).
 See coverage in the Guardian.

 R v OD & HA EWCA Crim 1395 Youth affray sentencing.
 Appeal allowed.

-R v N 2016 - Controlling Prostitution.
+R v N (2016) Controlling Prostitution.
 Mother with a history of vulnerabilities and joint custody of a child resident abroad.
-Sentence varied from immediate to suspended imprisonment further to expedited appeal.
+Sentence varied from immediate to suspended imprisonment further to an expedited appeal.